Skip To Content

 Synthetic aperture radar (SAR) is an active remote sensing technique that sends electromagnetic waves to Earth and receives the reflected backscatter, which can be used to detect features and changes in the environment.

 Optical satellites with passive sensors use the sun as a light source; this often makes it difficult to capture imagery in the dark or when there's high cloud coverage.
 However, SAR satellites with active sensors offer 24/7 earth observation.
-This is because the waves can penetrate through darkness, clouds, smoke, and rain, meaning data can be collected in places that were previously a challenge to image such as at the poles—which is dark during specific months of the year—or in tropical regions with high moisture and cloud coverage.
-With this capability, you can perform analyses, delivering solutions to real-world problems, such as floods, wildfires, deforestation, and oil spills, regardless of weather or time.
+This is because the waves can penetrate through darkness, clouds, smoke, and rain, meaning data can be collected in places that were previously a challenge to image, such as at the poles—which are dark during specific months of the year—or in tropical regions with high moisture and cloud coverage.
+With this capability, you can perform analyses and deliver solutions to real-world problems, such as floods, wildfires, deforestation, and oil spills, regardless of weather or time.

-ArcGIS Pro offers geoprocessing tools to process SAR data and ensure that it is accurate and properly located as well as tools to help you analyze the processed data.
+With ArcGIS Pro geoprocessing tools, you can process SAR data, ensure that it is accurate and properly located, and analyze the processed data.

 Note: